1933 British Columbia general election

 Other notable races include the election of Bridge River-Lillooet News publisher George Matheson Murray in Lillooet over Conservative Ernest Crawford Carson.
 Carson's brother Robert Henry Carson ran as a Liberal, winning Kamloops.
 Carson and his brother both served as cabinet ministers in later regimes.
 They were the sons of Robert Carson, an American who was one of the very few survivors of an Indian attack on a wagon train on the Oregon Trail and who went on to found one of the early ranches at Pavilion and whose holdings became part of the Diamond S Ranch.

+1932 redistribution of ridings

+An Act was passed in 1932, providing for a reduction of the seats in the Assembly from 48 to 47 upon the next election.
+The following changes were made:

+1934 post-election redistribution

+A 1934 Act increased the size of the Assembly from 47 to 48, by abolishing the district of Columbia-Revelstoke and reviving the previous districts of Columbia and Revelstoke, with immediate effect.
+William Henry Sutherland was declared the MLA for Revelstoke, and Thomas King (Liberal) was acclaimed in Columbia in the subsequent byelection.